huitema/quic-in-space/draft-huitema-quic-in-space.md

 # Congestion control and Slow Start

-QUIC implementation use congestion control to ensure that they are not sending data faster than the network path can forward, which would cause network queues and packet drops.
+QUIC implementations use congestion control to ensure that they are not sending data faster than the network path can forward, which would cause network queues and packet drops.
 Congestion control will typically set a congestion window size (CWIN) to limit the amount of bytes in transit.
 Transmission will be slowed down